Vector provides a subcommand,

 vector validate /etc/vector/vector.toml

-The validate subcommand checks the correctness of fields for components defined within a configuration file, including:
+These checks verify the correctness of fields for components defined within all configuration files, including:

-- All sources, transforms, and sinks include all non-optional fields.
+- That all of the sources, transforms, and sinks include all required fields.

 - All fields are of the proper type.